MicrocontrollersDev/Alternatives/docs/launcher/prism_mac.md

 Under the `Version` selector, scroll down till you find 1.8.9 and select it.
 Then in the `Mod Loader` tab directly underneath, choose Forge (NOTE: this is not the tab on the left that says CurseForge).
 It will automatically choose the latest version of Forge for 1.8.9 for you.
 Simply click "OK" to proceed.
 You should now be back on the main Prism page.

-### Step 5 - Installing our mods / Skyclient
+### Step 5 - Installing our mods / SkyClient

 Now that we've installed Forge 1.8.9, we need to move all our mods to the new Prism Launcher folder.
-To do that, we'll right click our new instance and press `Edit`.
-Now, we'll go to the `Mods` tab.
-On the bottom right, there will be a button called `View Folder`.
-Click on this and you should be redirected to a Finder tab.
+To do that, we'll right click our new instance and press `Folder`.
+Click on this and you should be redirected to a Finder window, where you should open the folder titled `.minecraft`.
 Now, open a new Finder by either pressing `Cmd + Shift + G` on your keyboard or clicking the Finder tab and pressing "Go".
-Navigate to your old .minecraft folder by typing `~/Library/Application Support/minecraft`, then open the `skyclient` folder if you are using Skyclient.
+Navigate to your old .minecraft folder by typing `~/Library/Application Support/minecraft`, then open the `skyclient` folder if you are using SkyClient.
 Simply move everything in this folder into the Prism Launcher .minecraft folder that you opened earlier.
 Once this is done, you should be able to see all your mods in the Mods tab, and can launch the instance.

 When downloading mods from now on, you can simply drag and drop them into the Mods tab in Prism Launcher.
 Additionally, if the mod is on Modrinth or CurseForge, you can download them within the launcher using the `Download Mods` button.